 Tomas and his wife Eleanor worked the last few months with their stubborn travel agent to plan a dream vacation much to their liking.
 Tomas and Eleanor were a quirky couple who did things bucking conventional tradition and sometimes wisdom.
 Their travel agent Unix, worked tirelessly to book their vacation to the exact specifications of the love struck couple.
 After months of back and forth planning of the details Unix was at complete wits end with the quirks of the couple.
 Unix simply wanted her social life back as she worked non-standard hours toiling tirelessly with the couple.
 Tomas and Eleanor could not agree on everything and bickered over the details.
 Eleanor wanted a place with numerous hiking or running options, Tomas insisted on a place that was not infiltrated with privileged white people drenched in wealth.
 Tomas wanted a place where he could be off the grid and Eleanor desired a destination where she could sit and relax in the sun.

 Unix felt more like a marriage counselor than the professional travel agent she wanted to be.
-Unix met with the couple in q smoky bar down by the docks overlooking a few tired looking fishing boats heading back into harbor.
+Unix met with the couple in smoky bar down by the docks overlooking a few tired looking fishing boats heading back into harbor.
 It was a tourist bar with a section set aside for locals doing business.
 Reading the mood of the table, Tomas and Eleanor were distracted as in previous meetings.
 These meetings were eating into Unix’s free time and her productivity as a travel professional.
-She had no plan for their meeting and suddenly, part out of frustration, and part out of her desires for travel she made up a plan.
+She had no plan for their meeting and suddenly, partly of frustration, and partly a desire for travel she made up a plan.
 She liked this couple but needed to be done with them.

 “What is this, this is an empty folder?”